 How do other rights fit in GDPR Data Portability?

-The right to Data Portability in Article 20 does not impact any other right the individual is entitled under GDPR, when exercised.
+The right to GDPR Data Portability in Article 20 does not impact any other right the individual is entitled to when exercised.
 This means that just because an individual requests a copy of their data from a controller, it does not mean that the controller is automatically expected to erase the individual’s data from their records.

 Even after a service request, the individual making the request can continue to benefit from the controller.
 A data portability request does not change the controller’s rights or obligations.

-Individuals can exercise their right to data portability as long as controllers use their data.
+Individuals can exercise their right to GDPR data portability as long as controllers use their data.

 When does the GDPR right to data portability arise?